 This list of ten affordable and environmentally-safe landscaping tips showcases great ways to add flair to your new home without taking you away from basking in the beautiful summer sun!

 Choose Sun-Friendly Plants: Buy plants that can withstand the warm summer months in Florida with minimal effort.
 Florida friendly plants don’t require as much water or fertilizer, which gives you more time to do the summer activities you want.
-Plants like beautyberries, various palm trees and beach sunflowers are very drought tolerant and are natural Florida natives.
+Plants like beautyberries, various palm trees, and beach sunflowers are very drought tolerant and are natural Florida natives.
 Looking to grow fruits and vegetables?
-Try citrus plants, cherry tomatoes and peppers.
-Click here to learn about more Florida friendly landscaping.
+Try citrus plants, cherry tomatoes, and peppers.

 With these tips, you can enjoy easy outdoor maintenance and spend more quality time with your family and friends doing the things you love this summer.
 Check out our Outdoor Living Pinterest board for more gardening and outdoor tips, and floridayards.org offers helpful tools to plan your landscaping.